matsengrp/gctree/README.md

 ## arguments for both inference and simulation programs

-`--igphyml`  include results for tree inferencey with the IgPhyML package
+`--igphyml`  include results for tree inference with the IgPhyML package

 `--dnaml`    include results for maximum likelihood tree inference using `dnaml` from the PHYLIP package